tygiacalone/FoodForThought/README.md

 Food For Thought
 =============

+Are you:
-Are you a first or second year student with way too many dining hall swipes?
+0. A first or second year student with way too many dining hall swipes?
-Are you a third, fourth year, or grad student with dining hall cravings?
+0. A third, fourth year, or grad student with dining hall cravings?

 Food For Thought facilitates mentor-mentee relationships by allowing underclassmen and upperclassmen to connect over a meal!